docker/docs/content/security/for-developers/2fa/_index.md

 ---
-description: Learn how to enable two-factor authentication on Docker Hub
+description: Learn how to enable two-factor authentication on your Docker account.
-keywords: Docker, docker, registry, security, Docker Hub, authentication, two-factor authentication
+keywords: Docker, docker, registry, security, Docker Hub, authentication, two-factor authentication, docker account
-title: Enable two-factor authentication for Docker Hub
+title: Enable two-factor authentication for your Docker account
 aliases:
 - /docker-hub/2fa/
 ---

-Two-factor authentication adds an extra layer of security to your Docker Hub account by requiring a unique security code when you sign in to your account.
+Two-factor authentication adds an extra layer of security to your Docker account by requiring a unique security code when you sign in to your account.
 The security code is required in addition to your password.